Konnakol: Usage

 Danish musician Henrik Andersen wrote the book Shortcut To Nirvana (2005) and the DVD Learn Konnakol (2014).
-Andersen was a student of Trilok Gurtu (India) and Pete Lockett (U.K.).
+Andersen was a student of Trilok Gurtu (India) and Pete Lockett (UK).

-Trumpeter, composer, arranger, bandleader Don Ellis (July 25, 1934 – December 17, 1978) also utilized the technique extensively in his own compositions and arrangements for his own big band.
-Ellis would use konnakol in live performance having the members of his entire orchestra actually do the vocalizations of rhythms most notably on a piece entitled, "Open Wide", that he performed at the 1977 Montreux Jazz Festival that can be seen on youtube.
+Trumpeter, composer, arranger, and bandleader Don Ellis also utilized the technique extensively in his own compositions and arrangements for his own big band.
+Ellis would use konnakol in live performance having the members of his entire orchestra actually do the vocalizations of rhythms most notably on a piece entitled "Open Wide", that he performed at the 1977 Montreux Jazz Festival.

-Subash Chandran's disciple Dr Joel, who teaches konnakol in the U.K., is noted for incorporating it into rock and Western classical music, notably in a concerto commissioned in 2007 by the viola soloist Rivka Golani.
+Subash Chandran's disciple Dr Joel, who teaches konnakol in the UK, is noted for incorporating it into rock and Western classical music, notably in a concerto commissioned in 2007 by the viola soloist Rivka Golani.
 The trio J G Laya (Chandran, Sri Thetakudi Harihara Vinayakram, and Dr Joel) showcased the konnakol of Chandran and helped the previously fading art form return to prominence in the 1980s.
 Chandran released an instructional DVD on konnakol in 2007.
 McLaughlin and Selvaganesh also released an instructional DVD on konnakol in 2007.

 Jazz saxophonist, konnakol artist, and composer Arun Luthra incorporates konnakol and Carnatic music rhythms (as well as Hindustani classical music rhythms) in his work.
-More recently, drummer Steve Smith has also incorporated Konnakol in his performances with Vital Information and his clinics.
-In 2022 Taladiddle written by Claudio Fischer and Claus Hessler was published a book comparing and contrasting Konnakol to rudiments.
+More recently, drummer Steve Smith has also incorporated konnakol in his performances with vital information and his clinics.
+In 2022 Taladiddle written by Claudio Fischer and Claus Hessler was published a book comparing and contrasting konnakol to rudiments.

 Konnakol should not be confused with the practice in Hindustani music (the classical music of northern India) of speaking tabla "bols", which indicate the finger placement to be used by a percussionist.
 By contrast, konnakol syllables are aimed at optimising vocal performance, and vastly outnumber any commonly used finger placements on mridangam or any other hand percussion instrument.
 Further, all the differences between Carnatic and north Indian rhythms apply equally to konnakol and tabla bols.

 The artist improvises within a structure that interrelates with the raga being played and within the talam preferred in the compositions.
 In mridangam, kanjira, or ghatam, the percussion is limited to physical characteristics of their structure and construction: the resonance of skin over jackfruit wood, clay shells, or clay pots.
 The human voice has a direct and dramatic way of expressing the percussive aspects in music directly.

 Trichy Shri R Thayumanavar gave a rebirth to konnakol.
 His disciple Andankoil AVS Sundararajan, a vocal and miruthangam Vidwan, is a konnakol expert, as is Mridangam Vidwan Shri T S Nandakumar.